f4b6a3/tsid-creator/README.md

 *   Node ID (0 to 20 bits)
 *   Counter (2 to 22 bits)

-The counter bit length depends on the node identifier bit length.
-If the node identifier bit length is 10, the counter bit length is limited to 12.
-In this example, the maximum node identifier value is 2^10-1 = 1023 and the maximum counter value is 2^12-1 = 4095.
+The counter bits depend on the node bits.
+If the node bits are 10, the counter bits are limited to 12.
+In this example, the maximum node value is 2^10-1 = 1023 and the maximum counter value is 2^12-1 = 4095.
 So the maximum TSIDs that can be generated per millisecond is 4096.

 The node identifier uses 10 bits of the random component by default in the `TsidFactory`.
-It's possible to adjust the node bit length to a value between 0 and 20.
-The counter bit length is affected by the node bit length.
+It's possible to adjust the node bits to a value between 0 and 20.
+The counter bits are affected by the node bits.

 This is the default TSID structure: